Surviving a DWI Wreck – Physically, Psychologically and Emotionally

 Alcohol-related Drunk Driving Accidents – the Physical Residue

-Any survivor of a drunk driving crash with few if any injuries is very lucky.
+Any survivor of a drunk driving crash with few if any injuries are very lucky.
 And yet, many car crash survivors aren’t nearly so fortunate and need expensive medical care.
 Some recover and continue their fruitful lives.
 Others will never be the same.

 The most heartbreaking car wreck injuries involve the head and brain.
 Survivors with a traumatic brain injury (TBI) can be rendered unable to see, speak, talk, walk, or even eat on their own – some for the rest of their lives.

-Aside from head and neck trauma; the chest, spine, legs and knees are also quite vulnerable in a car crash.
+Aside from head and neck trauma; the chest, spine, legs, and knees are also quite vulnerable in a car crash.
 It can take years for victims to recover from serious bodily injuries.
 And many are never the same as before the wreck.
 Thousands of DUI victims long suffer from chronic pain for the rest of their lives.

 Drunk Driving Crashes – the Psychological Cost